Skip to content

 2- Capital gain or loss

 A capital gain or loss is generally the difference between the proceeds of sale, net of expenses, and the cost of the property.
+The taxable capital gain is 50% of this gain and the allowable capital loss is 50% of the loss.
+Allowable capital losses can only be deducted from taxable capital gains.

 Any capital loss that is not deducted in one year may be carried over and deducted from taxable capital gains of any of the three preceding years or of any subsequent year.
-A previous year’s net capital loss is deductible against the current year’s taxable capital gains by adjusting the value of the capital loss to reflect the inclusion rate for taxable capital gains for the year in which the deduction was claimed.

 Reserve

 When part of the proceeds of disposition becomes payable after the end of the taxation year, a taxpayer may normally claim a reserve.
-This reserve must be reasonable3 and limited to a period of five years, i.e., a minimum of 20% of the capital gain must be included in income annually.
+This reserve must be reasonable2 and limited to a period of five years, i.e., a minimum of 20% of the capital gain must be included in income annually.

-Example: In 2023, Mr. Smith sold a property for $120,000 payable over four years at the rate of $30,000 per year.
+Example: In 2025, Mr. Smith sold a property for $120,000 payable over four years at the rate of $30,000 per year.
 The cost of the property was $40,000.
-In his 2023 income tax return, Mr. Smith will have to report a capital gain of $80,000.
+In his 2025 income tax return, Mr. Smith will have to report a capital gain of $80,000.
 However, he may deduct $60,000 as a capital gains reserve, i.e., the lesser of 80% of the actual capital gain ($64,000) and a reasonable amount ($80,000 × $90,000 / $120,000 = $60,000).
-In 2024, he will have to pay tax on a capital gain of $60,000 representing the reserve claimed in 2023.
+In 2026, he will have to pay tax on a capital gain of $60,000 representing the reserve claimed in 2025.
 However, he will be able to claim a new reserve based on the balance receivable.

 In the case of farm or fishing property and small business corporation shares transferred to a child, the five-year reserve period is extended to ten years (see Section VI).